Marc-André Cliche: Playing career

 In the 2009–10 season, the last year of his entry-level contract, Cliche was again a mainstay of the Monarchs checking line.
 On March 2, 2010, he received his first NHL recall and made his debut with the Kings in a solitary game against the Dallas Stars.
 During the following 2010–11 season, unable to gain a position on the Kings roster, Cliche was selected and served as the Captain of the Manchester Monarchs from October 29, 2010.
 In the 2011–12 season, Cliche scored a professional high 17 goals and 41 points in 72 games.
-He was recalled as a black ace by the Kings during their playoff run and was with the team when they won the Stanley Cup, he was subsequently scratched from the line-up during the entire series did not qualify to have his name engraved on the cup.
+Although he was recalled as a black ace by the Kings during their playoff run and was with the team when they won the Stanley Cup, he was subsequently scratched from the line-up during the entire series and did not qualify to have his name engraved on the cup.

 On June 15, 2012, after five seasons within the Kings organization, becoming a veteran presence among the Monarchs forwards, Cliche extended his tenure in signing a two-year contract extension.
 He remained with the Monarchs for the following 2012–13 season, scoring 10 goals and 20 points in 52 games.
 Prior to the 2013–14 season, on September 22, 2013, Cliche placed on waivers by the Kings and claimed by the Colorado Avalanche.
 With the opportunity given to become the Avalanche's fourth-line centre by head coach Patrick Roy, Cliche played in his first NHL game since 2010 when he contributed with an assist for his first NHL point in a victory over the Nashville Predators on October 4, 2013.
 After the first month of the season, Cliche established himself as a regular among the penalty kill and fourth line.
 In his 49th career game, he finally scored his long-awaited first NHL goal in a 7-1 victory on February 1, 2014, against Ryan Miller of the Buffalo Sabres.
 In leading the Avalanche with time on the penalty kill among forwards, Cliche was rewarded in signing a two-year contract extension to remain with the club on February 27, 2014.
 He helped the club qualify for the post-season for the first time in 4 years appearing scoreless in 7 playoff games in a series defeat to the Minnesota Wild.